 Sewage Treatment Plants

-That brings us on nicely to Sewage Treatment Plants; this term refers to a range of systems engineered to treat the effluent to a set minimum standard within the tank.
+That brings us on nicely to Sewage Treatment Plants.
+This term refers to a range of systems engineered to treat the effluent to a minimum standard within the tank.
 If the tank meets the following standard BS EN 12566 then this will normally allow for direct discharge to a watercourse.
 It, however, becomes your responsibility to ensure that the effluent quality remains within the legally acceptable parameters.
-If a direct discharge is not feasible a discharge to drainage specific infiltration tunnels is accepted by Building Control, but the design will need to be implemented in accordance with a similar set of rules to drainage fields/mounds.
+If a direct discharge is not feasible a discharge to drainage specific infiltration tunnels is accepted by Building Control.
+The design will need to be implemented in accordance with a similar set of rules to drainage fields/mounds.
 The benefit is that the field takes up far less space and the installation is far cheaper.

 What should I install?

 Okay so which should you install?
-Well if you can or currently discharge directly to a watercourse or drainage ditch then you will need to install sewage treatment plant.
-If you have a functioning drainage field but your tank has Septic Tank has failed then in the short term it is probably cheaper to install a replacement Septic Tank.
+Well if you can or currently discharge directly to a watercourse or drainage ditch then you will need to install a sewage treatment plant.
+If you have a functioning drainage field but your Septic Tank has failed.
+Then in the short term, it is probably cheaper to install a replacement Septic Tank.
 This is a short term fix though as drainage fields fail; it is inevitable, so a pound today may cost you 2 in the future.
 If you require a new system both tank and drainage field then it is normally cheaper to install a Sewage Treatment Plant.
 We are happy to give you a quote for both.
-Personally I prefer the hygiene of a Sewage Treatment Plant which pumps out near pure water rather than a large patch of your garden where at a maximum depth of 700m basically raw effluent is being pumped, nasty puddles!
+Personally I prefer the hygiene of a Sewage Treatment Plant which pumps out near pure water.
+Rather than a large patch of your garden where at a maximum depth of 700m basically raw effluent is being pumped, nasty puddles!
 The clean effluent also gives you far more options.